 Teaching Assistants work in Primary, Special and Secondary/College education across all age ranges, encompassing special educational needs and emotional vulnerabilities.

 The primary role of the Teaching Assistant is to support the class teacher to enhance pupils’ learning either in groups or individually, ensuring pupils understand the work set, know their learning objectives and stay on task in order to make progress.

-Promoting self-belief, social inclusion and a high self-esteem play an integral part of pupils’ wellbeing, ensuring they thrive in a positive, nurturing, safe environment.
+Promoting self-belief, social inclusion and a high self-esteem plays an integral part in pupils’ wellbeing, ensuring they thrive in a positive, nurturing, safe environment.
 Teaching Assistants have an active role in supporting the learner to access the curriculum.
 They are good role models, act with honesty and integrity, take part in team meetings, and contribute to planning and class activities.